-Eman Mohammed is an award winning photojournalist and TED fellow, currently based in Washington DC.
+Eman Mohammed is an award winning photojournalist and Senior TED fellow, currently based in Washington, DC.

-Her work been focused for the past decade on documenting the Israeli/Palestinian conflict, including military invasions and wars that frequently occur in the area as well as the formation of armed militant groups in the strip.
+For the past 13 years, her work has been focused on documenting the Israeli/Palestinian conflict, including military invasions as well as the formation of armed militant groups in the Gaza Strip.

-The main body of Eman’s work has moved from covering the Israel's bombing blitz in a hard news style to a series of long-term and in depth aftermath projects and women unraveled stories in culturally sensitive communities.
+The main body of Eman’s work has since transitioned to a series of long-term and in-depth aftermath projects focused on women in culturally sensitive communities.

-It had also been recognized by several international organization and was recently acquired by the British museum in London, shortly before Eman was announced to be one of the TED Fellows.
+Her work has also been recognized by several international organization and was acquired by the British Museum in London in 2013.

 Eman has been a TED fellow since 2014 and was recently selected as a Senior TED Fellow in 2019.